drBenway/pixi-vn-wiki/ink/ink.md

 Pixi’VN gives you the ability to write your own narrative using Ink.

-## What is ink?
+**What is ink?**

 Ink is a scripting language for writing interactive narrative.
 It is used in games like 80 Days, Heaven's Vault, and Sorcery! to create branching stories.

-This language is very simple to learn, you can learn the basics in a few minutes.
+This language is very simple to learn.
 Go on [ink website](https://www.inklestudios.com/ink/) to learn more about it.

 ## Why use Ink integration?